benzend/official-portfolio/_posts/my-2025-wrapped.md

 Avoid resentment with teammates.
 Don't be an asshole - be a teacher.

-A-players are the only people worth hiring or working with.
+A-players, people who want to do amazing things, are the only people worth hiring or working with.

 Hiring and talent eventually become the main scaling constraint.
 Bad talent creates bad companies.